cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.2_hierarchical_data_and_the_closure_property/exercise_2.42.md

 > You must also write the procedure `safe?`, which determines for a set of positions, whether the queen in the $k$th column is safe with respect to the others.
 > (Note that we need only check whether the new queen is safe---the other queens are already guaranteed safe with respect to each other.)

+---

-We start by defining a constructor and selectors for queens:
+We start by defining a constructor and selectors for queens, which are represented by their positions.
 ```scheme
 (define (make-queen row column)
   (cons row column))